abdoelsayed2016/HKR_Dataset/README.md

-# HKR For Handwritten Kazakh & Russian Database
+# Handwritten Kazakh and Russian (HKR) database for text recognition

 The HKR Dataset for Russian and Kazakh database (with about 95% of Russian and 5% of Kazakh words/sentences respectively) for offline handwriting recognition.
 The dataset can be downloaded through the following link: